ON THIS PAGE

 You should not see any results from this command.

 When configuring a Juniper Networks device, you can enter most statements and identifiers in any order.
 Regardless of the order in which you enter the configuration statements, the CLI always displays the configuration in a strict order.
-However, there are a few cases where the ordering of the statements matters because the configuration statements create a sequence that is analyzed in order.
+However, in a few cases the order of the statements matters because the configuration statements create a sequence that is analyzed in order.

 For example, in a routing policy or firewall filter, you define terms that are analyzed sequentially.
 Also, when you create a named path in dynamic MPLS, you define an ordered list of the transit routers in the path, starting with the first transit router and ending with the last one.